 On the other side, only through an optimal technical knowledge of the execution of the exercises, in full respect of the biomechanics of the body, and of the functional training schedule, it is possible to maximize its extraordinary features

 Sign up with your email address to receive news, events and focus articles about Sidea and OUTRACE

 WTA Functional Training Academy trains instructors on the use of the clubs since 2009 and, starting from April 2019, besides the classic training courses on site, it offers also the possibility to participate to the new Online training courses, with many technical/practical contents (more than 90 video lessons, ebooks and training schedules) that will allow you to specialize on the use of the clubbells in every physical context, from athletic conditioning to rehabilitation and group functional training.

 Click the following banner to get all the information about the Clubs Training Course.

-Simple tool with extraordinary training potential indicated for all levels of athletic training, rehabilitation and functional fitness.
-It is the multi-planarity of the movements performed with a heavily decentralized tool which distinguishes training with these clubs and establishes an extremely complete workout The range of weights; from 1 to 30 kg, allows the widest freedom that can be very challenging even when using lighter weights.
+A simple tool that offers extraordinary training potential for all levels of athletic preparation and functional fitness.
+Training with mace bells/Si-Clubs is characterized by the multi-planarity of the movements and a strongly decentralized weight, resulting in a remarkably complete work.
+The weight increments, from 1 to 30 kg, facilitate total freedom of use of the equipment that can be very demanding even in the lighter weights.